integreat-io/integreat/README.md

 normal, but any `attributes` or `relationships` will be disregarded.
 Instead all `attributes` or `relationships` will be mapped as is, unless the `transform` pipeline modifies them.

+The `param` property is an alternative to specifying a `path`, and referes to a param passed to the `retreive` method.
+Instead of retrieving a value in the source data, an attribute or relationship with `param` will get its value from the corresponding parameter.
+When setting data to a source, this attribute/relationship will be disregarded.

 Most of the time, your `attributes` and `relationships` definitions will only have the `path` property, so providing the `path` string instead of an object